timmybytes/banquet/README.md

 ```

 This data will populate throughout the site, and can be easily imported into new components/pages with `import {SITE_DATA} from ‘@components/Meta`

-## Contributing

-Banquet hasn't been fully released yet, and is not currently looking for contributors.

 ## 📄 License